ideven123/learngit/readme.txt

+D
+D
+B
-git is a version of contral systerm git is a free software
+git is aistributed version of contral systerm git is a free software